 If you know anyone suffering or lost someone to Pancreatic Cancer or are interested in donating to a good cause click here.
 Thanks in advance.

-I’ve learned a lot since Cristian came home from the hospital, some things were common sense and others were on the job training.
+I’ve learned a lot since we brought Cristian home from the hospital, some were common sense and others were on the job training.
 Through it all Esther and I still look at each other in amazement unable to believe this adorable baby is ours.

-Here are a few highlights of what I’ve learned:
+Here are a few highlights of what I’ve learned so far:

-My Son The Diva-Cristian chose his first pediatrician appointment to get the hang of breastfeeding, making the doctor wait while he gave Esther privacy.
+My Son is a Diva — Cristian chose his first pediatrician appointment to get the hang of breastfeeding, making the doctor wait while he gave Esther privacy.
 He then peed on the doctor during the examination.
-The doctor, an old pro, avoided most of the spray impressing me with how fast he could move.
+The doctor, an old pro, avoided most of the spray impressing me with how fast he could move for an older guy.
 I’ll say this for the kid, you gotta admire his spunk.

-Don’t Ask Me How He’s Sleeping-Cristian sleeps well, but it took him a few months to get the hang of it.
+Don’t Ask Me How He’s Sleeping — Cristian sleeps well, although I did take him a few months to get the hang of it.
 He usually sleeps from 10pm until about 5am except when someone asks how’s he sleeping?
-That phrase usually upsets the balance as well as his and our sleep patterns, for about three or four days.
-I know your curious but please don’t ask anymore, a good night sleep depends on it.
+For some reason that phrase upsets the balance ruining the baby’s sleep pattern, and more importantly, his mom and dad’s sleep for three or four days.
+I know our friends are curious but please stop asking, a good night sleep depends on it.

-There Is Never A Quick Trip to Pick Up Something For The Baby-I quickly learned when Esther said let’s make a quick trip to Buy Buy Baby or Carters to pick up something for the baby, we were going be there awhile.
-I have a bag for those trips packed with water, snacks and my tablet in it.
-Esther knows she can find me sitting in a chair in the baby furniture area while she shops.
+There are Never Quick Trips to Pick Up Something for the Baby — I quickly learned whenever Esther says ”Let’s make a quick trip to Buy Buy Baby or Carters to pick up something for the baby, there is nothing quick about it.
+I keep an emergency bag in my car similar to those found in fallout shelters.
+It’s packed with water, snacks and my tablet.
+Esther knows where to find me sitting in a chair where they sell baby furniture while she shops.

-My Son The Chic Magnet-I always knew babies drew attention, just not how much.
-Cristian is magnet puling in good looking women within a five-mile radius towards him.
+My Son is a Chic Magnet — I always knew babies drew attention, just not how much.
+Every time I take Cristian outside he instantly attracts good looking women.
+It doesn’t matter if we are at Starbucks, Target or the post office it’s like they are drawn to his stroller like I attached a magnet to it.
 Of course I’m a happily-married man who doesn’t notice these things.
 I thought Chico was good but this is unreal.

-I’ve learned a lot watching my son grow from a fragile newborn to a cute chubby-cheeked baby he is now.
+I’ve learned a lot over the past six months watching my son grow from a fragile newborn to the cute chubby-cheeked baby he is now.
 His smiling face every morning makes me forget the sacrifices and the sleep deprivation.
-Going forward I’m excited and a little scared of what lays ahead, but that’s okay, I’ve been a little afraid of every important decision I’ve made and more often than not, they turned out fine.
+I’m sure there are a few challenges ahead, but for now I’m enjoying the moment.

 Bringing a newborn home can inspire jealousy in your older children.
 It’s yet another adjustment for new parents, in addition to sleep deprivation, late-night feedings, and diaper changes—the things I’ve been posting about.
 Our oldest isn’t a child but an eighteen-year old mixed breed dog, named Chico.